1923 Edmonton municipal election: Aldermen

 Rea achieved quota on the 10th count to take a seat.
 His surplus votes were not transferred because the field of candidates was such that the remaining seat would be immediately filled.

 Rea's election left only two seats empty (and four candidates still standing).

 Northsiders Thomas Ducey and Rendall, and two southside candidates were left standing by this point.

 No southsiders had been elected so the two remaining seats had to be filled by southsiders.

 Rendall and Ducey were eliminated, there being no northside seats left to win.

 The two southside candidates (Douglas and Duggan) were allocated seats to fill the two vacancies for guaranteed southside representation, as was announced the next day.

 There was no business slate per se.

-On the other hand, the Labour element of the city had put forward Labour Party candidates.
-But the STV election did not involve parties.
+On the other hand, the Labour element of the city put forward Labour Party candidates.
+But the STV election process did not involve parties.
 Voters cast votes directly for individual candidates.

 East and Findlay were newly elected Labour candidates.
 Rice Sheppard and Dan Knott were sitting labour councillors and had one more year in their terms so Labour, with four seats, had good representation in the 1924 city council.
 Through the next several city elections, held using STV, Labour maintained its grip on the four seats, a very dependable result produced by a dependable scientific method.

+Other than the change produced by the southside quota, all the candidates in winning positions in the first count were elected by the end after transfers, but single voting in multi-winner contest assured that each party received its due share of seats.

 Public school trustees

 Four seats needed to be filled in this election.
+Each voter cast one vote as per STV.

 The necessary quota to win a seat was 2183 (the total of votes divided by five, plus one).

 Barnes achieved this in first count to get a seat.

 Enough of his surplus went to Frank Crang who thus got a seat in the second count.

 Bellamy and McPherson were elected in the fifth count, held after Massey and Steer had been eliminated, their second choices being distributed.

 McCreath, who had picked up many votes in the second and third counts (thus moving up from the bottom of the pack where candidates were being eliminated), was dropped off in the fifth count, leaving only two candidates left to fill the two remaining slots, thus Bellamy and McPherson were elected.

+The four candidates in winning positions wre elected in the end after transfers, but the single voting in multi-winner contest ensured that both parties were represented among them.